supermarioknight/armory-embeds-chat-code/README.md

 # armory-embeds-chat-code

-Generates armory embeds markup from a game link.
+Generates armory embeds markup from a chat code.

 ## Usage